Skip to contents

 <!-- XX: Insert a knowledge drop related to this project. -->

 To teach students about topic X, we first need to decide the final destination.
 What do we want students to be able to do on their own after completing the tutorial?
-For us, this will almost always be a plot, and often several plots.
+For us, this will almost always be a plot.
 Having envisioned this goal, we need to create a “path” which students can use to reach that goal, first under our supervision and, second, on their own.
 The path will consist of several stepping stones, or stops along the way.

 To ensure that students are on the right path with their code, we need to provide them with our code that is verified to be correct.
 Although we should not tell students to replace their code with ours at every step, if a student is lost, they should be able to refer to our code to get back on track.
-Also, when we are editing the tutorials, we want to easily run the code in the Console or render it.
-With this goal in mind, we will add R chunks to provide our code to students.
+We also want to include our code in test chunks, both to show students and to confirm that it works.

 ### Exercise 6